BI**194 / BGGN 280-285: Winter 2022 Course Descriptions

 Description |

-Multiple cell types in our body collectively form tissues to execute specific functions.
-The survival and function of each cell depend on receiving and processing information (signals) from the environment.
-Cell-cell communication is also critical for our immune cells to recognize and destroy cancer cells and virus infected cells.
-Cells detect signals using specialized cell surface proteins called receptors, which coordinate with proteins and lipid molecules inside of the cells to convert the signal to a cascade of biochemical events that ultimately lead to cell division, differentiation, motility and/or secretion of chemical substances.
-In this course, we will discuss primary research articles that uncover how an external signal triggers a cell surface receptor, how the signal is relayed inside the cell, how signaling molecules are self-organized, and how to rewire the signaling networks to engineer cells with novel, desired functionalities.
-Special emphasis will be placed on signal transduction and engineering of immune cells that is related to cancer immunotherapy, an exciting and fast-moving field.
-Throughout the course, you will acquire the skills to interpret, evaluate, and present primary literature. |
+Multiple cell types in our body unite to form tissues, each with specific functions that contribute to overall physiological processes.
+The survival and proper functioning of these cells hinge on their ability to receive and process crucial information, or signals, from their environment.
+Notably, cell-cell communication plays a vital role in our immune system's ability to identify and eliminate cancer cells and virus-infected cells.
+To detect signals, cells employ specialized cell surface proteins known as receptors.
+These receptors collaborate with internal proteins and lipid molecules to convert the received signal into a cascade of biochemical events.
+Ultimately, this signaling cascade can trigger essential cellular processes such as cell division, differentiation, motility, and secretion of chemical substances.
+In the course, we will delve into primary research articles that reveal the mechanisms by which external signals activate cell surface receptors.
+We will also explore how these signals are relayed inside the cell and how signaling molecules self-organize to facilitate cellular responses.
+An additional focus will be on rewiring signaling networks to engineer cells with novel and desired functionalities.
+One significant aspect of the course will be a special emphasis on signal transduction and the engineering of immune cells, particularly in the context of cancer immunotherapy—an exciting and rapidly advancing field.
+Throughout the duration of the course, you will develop the skills needed to interpret, evaluate, and effectively present primary literature, enhancing your understanding of the subject matter. |

 Prerequisites |